 Instruction permits carry specific rules and restrictions for drivers based on age.

-If you are under 21, you must hold the permit for six months before applying for your road test.
+If you are under 21, you must hold the permit for 6 months before applying for your road test.
 You cannot use a cell phone while driving.

 Your learner permit may be suspended by the Secretary of State if a police officer or member of the public files a written complaint about your driving.

 Your parent or guardian also has the authority to ask the Secretary of State to suspend your permit if you are not following the rules and restrictions.
 The request must be made in writing and notarized.